Ultimate Guide to Dominating Black Friday PPC in 2018

 In this post, I’m letting the tips flow.
 I started off writing a simple list-style article with quick wins, but ended up including the majority of my thoughts surrounding Black Friday PPC.

 Note: Whenever I refer to Black Friday, I’m actually talking about the entire Black Friday weekend.
-Some advertisers treat Black Friday differently from the rest of the weekend, while others see it as a four-day sale, including Cyber Monday.
+Some advertisers treat Black Friday differently from the rest of the weekend, while others see it as a five-day sale, starting on Thanksgiving and ending with Cyber Monday.

 No matter your strategy, the tips below will help you maximize your potential.
 We'll be covering exactly what you need to do to adjust your bids and budgets, ad text and extensions, display and remarketing ads, keyword strategy, Shopping campaigns and more.